THE VOLTURNO SITE GUESTBOOK

 Charles Sachs, U.S.A. perhaps?
 Feb.
 6, 2017 email@example.com Charles provided his website address but I do not include it at this time since the site is not presently operative.

 Webmasters Comment: Thank you for your most interesting message, Charles.
 You would seem to possess a unique book with content of great interest re the history of Volturno.
 I do hope that it will prove to be possible to provide the book's content on site in the near future.
 I (Peter Searle) can be reached here.
+Alas, a year later, I can add nothing to this response.
+I guess that the problems Charles Sachs faced in scanning even a single page (such as the title page which would permit a search elsewhere for the item) were too great to be overcome.

 66) I have a newspaper cutting about a relative of mine who was second steward on the Narragansett, namely William Edward Kisby.
 I will scan and post if you can give me where to send it.
 Wondering why he is not listed as a crew member and if he was awarded a medal.
 Cheers.